typegoose/mongodb-memory-server/docs/guides/integration-examples/docker.md

 ### `dockerfile`

-The following is the recommended way to make a image with mongodb-memory-server
+The following `dockerfile` contains the recommended steps to build a good MMS image:

 :::note
 The following `dockerfile` has examples for 2 package managers: `npm` and `yarn`, be sure to remove the one that will not be used.